By: Gwen Lawrence

 Here are a few more of the benefits of nasal breathing:

 Among all natural self-healing techniques, breath work is unique because breathing is the only conscious means of improving, maintaining, and repairing the other unconsciously run systems of the body.
 Heart rate, blood pressure, circulation, digestion, hormone secretion, and even our mental and emotional states all can be controlled, regulated, and healed through proper breathing practices.
 Ancient yogis knew this, and modern research and science agree.
-Once the body is healthy, nourished and calmed through proper breath work, the body can soar to its full potential.
+Once the body is healthy, nourished and calm through proper breath work, the body can soar to its full potential.

 So how do we make sure we are breathing correctly?
 Here are some tips: